awsdocs/aws-private-ca-user-guide/doc_source/UsingTemplates.md

 ## Template varieties<a name="template-varieties"></a>

-ACM Private CA supports four varieties of template\.
+AWS Private CA supports four varieties of template\.
 + **Base templates**

   Pre\-defined templates in which no passthrough parameters are allowed\.